 - What Are the Complications Associated With Assisted Reproductive Technology?

 - What Happens During Male Infertility Treatment?

-Any procedure or treatment that involves handling eggs, sperm, or embryos outside the body for issues with fertility is known as assisted reproductive technology or ART.
+The procedure or treatment that involves handling a woman’s eggs and a man’s sperm to make embryos is known as assisted reproductive technology (ART).
 Any couple who has trouble conceiving a child naturally can look towards assisted conception to help them.
 As science advances, the chances of success also increase.

 Reasons for Performing Assisted Conception

 There are many factors that contribute to the difficulty in conceiving a child.
 Here are the three main reasons for assisted conceptions:

 - Ovulation and egg quality: Under this category are women who have polycystic ovaries, poor egg number and quality, irregular ovulation, or failure to ovulate due to hormonal imbalances.
 These problems are often age-related and affect women especially those above the age of 35.

 - Blocked fallopian tubes: A woman could have blocked fallopian tubes due to a previous infection, endometriosis, scar tissue or adhesions that can damage the tubes.
 Since the egg cannot enter the tube, the sperm cannot get to the egg and fertilise it.